January and July

-An official copy of the National Certifying Examination scores sent direclty to us from the NCCPA.
+An official copy of the PANCE/PANRE scores sent directly to us from the NCCPA.

 Official transcript from Primary Care PA Program attended sent to us directly from your program with official school seal.
 After graduation, we will need final school transcript.

-Copy of Primary Care PA Program graduation diploma or certificate, or if still a student, your program director must verify your status as a student in good standing and your anticipated graduation date (include with letter of recommendation from program director).
+Copy of Primary Care PA Program graduation diploma, or if still a student, your program director must verify your status as a student in good standing and your anticipated graduation date (include with letter of recommendation from program director).

-Personal Statement: A brief statement of interest and motivation for Orthopedic Surgery including how you became interested in the field, and what attracted you to it, and future goals and career plans.
+Personal Statement: A brief statement of interest and motivation for Orthopedic Surgery including how you became interested in the field, what attracted you to it, future goals and career plans.

 400 N. Pepper Ave.